scepa991/deploy-on-day-1-houston-web-051319/README.md

 ### Individual Instructions

 Now that you have the repo, you'll want to get into it.
-Remember [cd](http://linux.about.com/od/commands/a/Example-Uses-Of-The-Command-Cd.htm)?
-When you type `pwd` into your terminal and the last part of the text that gets returned is `deploy-on-day-1...` you're in the right place. **NOTE In all the hypothetical examples, we're writing a profile for Zoe Perez.**
+Remember [cd](http://linux.about.com/od/commands/a/Example-Uses-Of-The-Command-Cd.htm)? **NOTE In all the hypothetical examples, we're writing a profile for Zoe Perez.**

-Take a look at `index.html` and `students/student_name.html` in the browser.
+Take a look at `index.html` in the browser.
 You can do this many ways but one is by opening finder and right clicking on index.html.
 Then click on "Open with" then the name of your favorite browser.

 #### Make a New Branch